mmistakes/minimal-mistakes/projects/index.md

 --- [Learn more about the Genomic Data Commons]({{site.url}}/projects/gdc) ---

 ## [Bionimbus Protected Data Cloud (PDC)]({{site.url}}/projects/pdc)
 The PDC is the first open-source, cloud-based computational platform that allows researchers authorized by NIH to compute over human genomic data in a secure and compliant fashion.
-Bionimbus and related cloud-based infrastructures are used by researchers working on cancer, diabetes and neuropsychiatric disorders.
+Bionimbus and related cloud-based infrastructures are used by researchers working on cancer, diabetes, and neuropsychiatric disorders.
 This project is funded in part by a NIH/NCI contract that was awarded in 2013 and by an anonymous gift.
 <br>
 <br>
 --- [Learn more about the Bionimbus Protected Data Cloud]({{site.url}}/projects/pdc) ---